JHGuitarFreak/UQM-MegaMod/doc/release/README.md

 ## Contributors

-Me (JHGuitarFreak), SlightlyIntelligentMonkey, Volasaurus, Ala-lala, Kruzenshtern, Taleden, and Jordan Lo.
+Me (JHGuitarFreak), SlightlyIntelligentMonkey, Volasaurus, Ala-lala, Kruzenshtern, Taleden, Jordan Lo, Tarponpet, and King Duncan.

 The main menu music for the MegaMod is brought to you by...
 * Saibuster A.K.A.
 Itamar.Levy: https://s3.amazonaws.com/starcontrol/files/fan/music/Various/saibuster-hyprespace.mp3